Cottages for the Easter Holidays

 Tips for a great Easter cottage holiday

-1. With the weather improving, think about some more adventurous activities.
-If you stay at the Oakwood Lodges near Rhayader, you might want to try climbing Pen y Fan, the highest peak in the Brecon Beacons.
+- With the weather improving, think about some more adventurous activities.
 Many locations enable you to hire bikes and at Loch Lomond you can do water sports too.
 Why not try something different this Easter?

-2. Don’t forget the Easter Eggs.
-The children will still want the Easter traditions they are used to so don’t forget to pack the Easter eggs.
+- Don’t forget the Easter eggs!
+The children will still want the traditions they are used to so remember to pack plenty of tasty chocolate, unless dealing with holiday tantrums is your idea of a good time.
 When you arrive at your holiday location why not plan an Easter egg hunt around the property too?

-3. Easter often involves a big roast dinner not unlike Christmas.
+- Easter often involves a big roast dinner not unlike Christmas.
 Don’t forget to take all you need for this as your rural location may not have shops to cater for your particular menu.
-The advice, as ever, is‘be prepared’.
+The advice, as ever, is ‘be prepared’.

-4. Look out for local events.
-Many towns and villages have community events at Easter including Easter egg hunts and other local traditions.
+- Look out for local events.
+Many towns and villages have community events at this time of year including egg hunts and other local traditions.
 Check with the local tourist information office to find out what’s on.